kusumi/fileobj/README.md

         $ fileobj ./a.out
           (command)CTRL-u

-+ Open a file *./a.out* and move the cursor to offset 0x10000 (the first byte is offset 0)
++ Open a file *./a.out* and move the cursor to offset 0x10000

         $ fileobj ./a.out
           (command)[0x10000]go